50l3r/invo-sdk/docs/EXAMPLES.md

 import { InvoSDK } from '@calltek/invo-sdk'

 const sdk = new InvoSDK({
-  apiToken: process.env.INVO_API_TOKEN!,
+  apiToken: process.env.INVO_API_TOKEN!
   // environment is auto-detected from token prefix
-  // optional: workspace: 'my-workspace-id'
-})
+  // workspace is automatically determined by the API token })

 // No need to call login() - it's automatic!